 If you’re considering implementing an ROFR clause, you should seek legal advice before entering into one.
 You can also read more about what it takes to win a bidding war in a seller’s market to better prepare for the home buying process.

 How Much Above Asking Price Should I Offer?

 Home Buying - 5-minute read

 Katie Ziraldo - January 25, 2023

 In a competitive housing market, you may ask, “How much above asking price should I offer?”
 Read on to learn tips for preparing to offer over asking price.

-Guide To 2021 Housing Market Predictions And Forecasts
+A Guide To Housing Market Predictions For 2022

-Wondering what the outlook for buying or selling a house might be in 2021?
-Learn what experts are saying and how you can respond.
+Wondering what the outlook for buying or selling a house might be in 2022?
+Learn about housing market predictions for 2022 and how you can respond here.